FAQ (or, more honestly, Things We Want You to Know)

 What happens if I purchase a spot and then the checklist is a dud for my team?

 We take a close look at the team breakdowns for each checklist to ensure the team spots are solid values.
-If we identify a major discrepancy between team value and price, a refund or credit will be offered (this will only work in your favor; if we sell a spot that turns out to be badly underpriced, we will not cancel your purchase).
+If we identify a major discrepancy between team value and price, a refund or credit will be offered (this will only work in your favor; if we sell a spot that turns out to be badly underpriced, we will not cancel your purchase or ask for more money for the spot).
 If we overlook a spot that is revealed to have been overpriced upon the checklist release, please contact us.

 You blocked me on eBay/Facebook/other.
 Why?